zafersn/WiFi-RC-Controller-With-Camera/ENGLISH/V2/README.md

 ### USING THE APPLICATION AND HINTS

 # IMPORTANT NOTE:
 After installing our Android app, it is normally necessary to automatically connect to the Wi-Fi network we created on the car.However, in newer versions of Android (5 and up), Android tries to connect to Google's services to increase user experience and prevent them from connecting to captive networks.
 According to this connection status, it allows or blocks data communication on the Android Wi-Fi network.
-Due to this situation, the new versions of Android (5 and above) do not allow connection to the Wi-Fi network we created on our car.For detailed information [click here!](http://android.stackexchange.com/questions/100657/how-to-disable-captive-portal-detection-how-to-remove-exclamation-mark-on-wi-fi).We have 2 Alternative methods for solving this problem.
+Due to this situation, the new versions of Android (5 and above) do not allow connection to the Wi-Fi network we created on our car.For detailed information [click here!](http://android.stackexchange.com/questions/100657/how-to-disable-captive-portal-detection-how-to-remove-exclamation-mark-on-wi-fi).<br>
+We have 2 Alternative methods for solving this problem.
 * **1st METHOD (RECOMMENDED)**
    * Using Android Studio<br>
  This method assumes that you are an android developer.<br>